starwander/degorator/README.md

 ## Usage
 * Decorate: injects two functions(injectedBefore & injectedAfter) into the target function.
+* MakeDecorator: generate a decorator to a certain function type which can be used later.

 |      Original       |          Decorated           |
 | :-----------------: | :--------------------------: |
 | func Myfunc(in)out{ | func MyfuncDecorated(in)out{ |